Automated Code Editing with Search-Generate-Modify: Background: Code Generation Models

 \textbf{Encoder-decoder}.
-As shown in~\Cref{fig:encoder-decoder}, an encoder-decoder model has a Transformer encoder and an auto-regressive Transformer decoder.
+As shown in~\Cref{fig:encoder-decoder}, an encoder-decoder model has a Transformer encoder and an autoregressive Transformer decoder.
 The encoder is trained to extract features from the input sequence.
 The decoder generates the next token by reasoning about the feature extracted by the Transformer encoder and previously generated tokens.
-Thus, an encoder-decoder model can be used to understand and generate code simultaneously.
 PLBART \cite{ahmad2021unified}, CodeT5~\cite{wang2021codet5}, and NatGen~\cite{chakraborty2022natgen} are examples of encoder-decoder models trained on code corpora with denoising pre-training.
-CoditT5 \cite{zhang2022coditt5} further presents a custom pre-trained model for code editing tasks using the same architecture as CodeT5.
-MODIT~\cite{chakraborty2021multi}, on the other hand, fine-tunes PLBART for code editing tasks.
+CoditT5~\cite{zhang2022coditt5} further presents a custom pre-trained model for code editing tasks using the same architecture as CodeT5 \cite{wang2021codet5}.
+MODIT~\cite{chakraborty2021multi}, on the other hand, fine-tunes PLBART \cite{ahmad2021unified} for code editing tasks.

 \textbf{Decoder-only}.
-Decoder-only models only have an auto-regressive Transformer decoder (shown in Figure \ref{fig:decoder-only}).
-Since there is no encoder, decoder-only is a \enquote{generate-only} architecture.
-Such models are pre-trained in an unsupervised fashion with large corpora to build Generative Pre-trained Transformer models (GPT).
-Jiang \etal \cite{jiang2021cure} show the effectiveness of GPT for the task of source code patching.
+Decoder-only models only have an autoregressive Transformer decoder (shown in Figure \ref{fig:decoder-only}).
+Since there is no encoder, decoder-only transformer is a \enquote{generate only} architecture.
+Such models are pre-trained in an unsupervised way from large corpora to build Generative Pre-trained Models (GPT).
+Jiang \etal \cite{jiang2021cure} shows the effectiveness of GPT for the task of source code patching.
 Other representative decoder-only code generation models include Ploycoder~\cite{xu2022systematic}, OpenAI's Codex\cite{chen2021evaluating}, GPT-3~\cite{brown2020language}, etc. Decoder-only models are suitable for open-ended code generation, where a prompt describing the functionality is passed to the model.